katherine-fodor/katherine-fodor.github.io/cv.markdown

 I assisted and gave guidance to undergraduate students as to how to tackle mathematical problems they were struggling with.

 ### Publications
+Schwendike, J., G.J.
+Berry, **K. Fodor** and M.J.
+Reeder (2021).
+On the Relationship Between the Madden-Julian Oscillation and the Hadley and Walker Circulations. *J. Geophys.
+Res.
+Atmos.*, **126**. <https://doi.org/10.1029/2019JD032117>

-Fodor, K. (2020).
+**Fodor, K.** (2020).
 The influence of large coherent structures on near-surface and entrainment zone properties in convective boundary layers.
 PhD Thesis, University of Hamburg. <http://hdl.handle.net/21.11116/0000-0006-5F45-3>

-Fodor, K., and J.P.
+**Fodor, K.** and J.P.
 Mellado (2020).
 New Insights into Wind Shear Effects on Entrainment in Convective Boundary Layers Using Conditional Analysis. *J. Atmos.
 Sci.*, **77**, 3227-3248. <https://doi.org/10.1175/JAS-D-19-0345.1>

-Fodor, K., J.P.
+**Fodor, K.**, J.P.
 Mellado & M. Wilczek (2019).
 On the Role of Large-Scale Updrafts and Downdrafts in Deviations From Monin–Obukhov Similarity Theory in Free Convection. *Boundary-Layer Meteorol*, **172**, 371–396. <https://doi.org/10.1007/s10546-019-00454-3>